chef/chef-web-docs/chef_master/source/server_services.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_start

-The ``start`` subcommand is used to start all services that are enabled in the Chef server.
+The ``start`` subcommand is used to start all services that are enabled in the Chef Infra Server.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: